jennohjenn/dalek/src/README.md

-Dalek, the src directory
+Lydia, the src directory
 =========================

-Here is the Dalek src.
+Here is the Lydia src.
 Each class in a separate directory, besides the bootstrap.php.

 Naming standard is: